Get help to classify textiles and which headings and codes to use.

 - a centre back vent or side vents

-Pockets or collars can be featured on car coats but they don’t have hoods or a means of tightening at the waist and/or bottom of the garment, although they may have a belt.
+Car coats do not have hoods or a means of tightening at the waist and or bottom of the garment, although they may have a belt.

 The expression ‘and similar’, as far as car coats are concerned, includes garments, which have the same characteristics as car coats but have a hood.